tbm00/Rep64/README.md

 # Rep64
 A spigot plugin that enables player reputations.

 Created by tbm00 for play.mc64.wtf.

+## Plans
+- Finish testing & release the plugin on Spigot.
+- Add SQLite as alternative to MySQL.
+- Add reload config command.
+- Add ability for players to see who set a rep on them (with permission node).
+- Add more placeholders?
+- Create lang.yml file so server admins can modify the plugin's messages?
+- Create a listener that will run commands (configurable in config.yml) if a player's rep average is below a threshold for a certain amount of time, or possibly at a specific time?
+- Create inventory GUI that players can view and set reputations in?

 ## Dependencies
 - **Java 17+**: REQUIRED